malicexmaple/shinybear-new/replit.md

 - June 30, 2025.
 Implemented curved text effect for hero subtitle using CSS transforms with perspective effects and white text outline for full text visibility
 - June 30, 2025.
 Added cute wiggle-pulse animation to hero title with 3-second cycle combining gentle rotation and scaling effects
 - June 30, 2025.
 Renamed all GIF titles to include character prefixes (Yaki/Dori) for better organization and clarity in gallery display
 - June 30, 2025.
-Corrected character information: Both Yaki and Dori are chicks (yellow and blue respectively), removed all penguin references
+Corrected character information: Both Yaki and Dori are chicks (yellow and white respectively), removed all penguin references
 ```

 ## User Preferences